sasha-alias/pgbuild/README.md

         - type: path/to/mytype.yaml
         - function: path/to/myfunction.sql

+For running arbitrary SQL query during application deployment use the the following syntax:

+    myapp:
+        - sql: ALTER TABLE myschema.mytable ...

 ### Objects Deployment and Diffing

 In order to deploy a table described in yaml file to a single instance of database use the following command: